Best places to grab that Key Biscayne-Healthy meal

 Today’s menu

-Soups & Creams: Chicken Corn / Green Split Peas / Potato Leek
+Soups & Creams: Chicken Rice / Yellow Split Peas / Broccoli Cheddar

-Main Course: Beef Parmigiana / Chicken Marsala / Salmon Fillet / Pasta Evo with Fresh Mozzarella
+Main Course: Pepper Steak / Chicken Caprese / Salmon Fillet / Pasta with Mini Meatballs

 The Golden-Hog has a complete line of specialty groceries for delivery.